How to Find the Massage Therapist for You

 Many unlicensed establishments offering massage are fronts for unseemly practices.
 Therefore, if you want a legitimate, professional massage therapist, make sure you’re booking appointments with state licensed practitioners.
 An LMT has specific training in communicating effectively with you about your needs.
 They'll make your safety and comfort while receiving massage therapy a priority.

-This includes proper draping practices to make sure private areas on your body are always covered.
-Also, the ability to talk you through the therapeutic reasons for working close to these areas.
-And the professionalism of always allowing you, the client, to make your own choices on what work you are willing to receive.
+This includes proper draping practices to make sure private areas on your body are always covered and protected.
+Also, an LMT has the ability explain the therapeutic reasons for working close to these areas, such as work on adductor and glute muscles, as well as more advanced techniques like working on pelvic floor muscles.
+And NYS licensure requires allowing you, the client, to make your own choices on what work you are willing and not willing to receive.

-2. Do research about which modalities of massage are right for you.
+2. Find out which modalities of massage are right for you.

-Not everyone will need the same approach.
+Not all clients will need the same approach.
 Not all therapists use the same techniques.

 Make sure you’re getting information from reputable sources, such as the American Massage Therapy Association website.